The various combined degrees between Engineering and Science, and their formal rules, are:

 If you are already taking an engineering degree, or a dual degree but not originally intending to take one of our majors, decide to take one of our majors, and have taken some or all of the engineering service MATH courses already, you will still need to complete the MATH courses of the new major.
 By an agreement between the Faculties of Science and Engineering, the service MATH courses can be counted as Science electives in the dual degree.
 This "one-way exclusion" only applies to students who have done the service courses first.

-- The service MATH courses are excluded against the standard MATH courses, so you will need to contact the School of Mathematics and Statistics to arrange your enrolment -- the University's system will block you.
+- The service MATH courses are excluded against the standard MATH courses, so you will need to contact the School of Mathematics and Statistics or The Hub to arrange your enrolment -- the University's system will block you.

 - You may end up taking more than the minimum number of courses for your degree, depending on how late you leave the addition.